Current PHD candidates

 Corinna Vossius (MD)

-Currently the Health Director of Stavanger Municipality, Corinna, who is a medical doctor by profession also holds a PhD in health economic.
-She has been working on cost-benefit analysis of the Helping Babies Breathe program in Tanzania and will be conducting similar analysis related to the Safer Births Project.
+Corinna Vossius, who is a medical doctor by profession also holds a PhD in Health Economics.
+She has been working on cost-benefit analysis of the Helping Babies Breathe program in Tanzania and will be conducting similar analysis related to the Safer Births program.

 Trygve Eftestøl (Prof.)